Best TV and broadband providers

 Best TV, broadband and phone providers overview

-Find out which pay TV and broadband providers impressed in our regular survey - and which you should avoid.
+Find out which pay TV and broadband providers impressed in our regular survey – and those that left a lot to be desired.

-As well as customers scores for each company we also rate all the key elements of their service, from the value for money they offer to the shows that are available to watch.
+As well as customer scores for each company we also rate all the key elements of the service, from the value for money they offer to the shows that are available to watch.

 Which? members can log in to get: